Overview of exchange

 As a general rule, certain concessions apply to secondary listings compared to primary listings, because, to a significant extent, the listing rules and regulations of the primary exchange are applicable instead of the SIX Swiss Exchange’s own standards or the Swiss rules.
 For example, this is the case with respect to the recognition of the prospectus prepared for listing on the primary exchange, which may be recognized automatically or in a corresponding process in Switzerland, or the application of the ad hoc publicity rules of the primary exchange.
 SIX Exchange Regulation will issue a list of jurisdictions that are recognized as equivalent with the effect that the prospectuses approved under such jurisdictions are regarded as equivalent.

-The SIX Swiss Exchange is one of the major European exchanges, with a free float market capitalization of CHF1.6 trillion (as at January 2023; approximately US$1.86 trillion).
+The SIX Swiss Exchange is one of the major European exchanges, with a free float market capitalization of CHF1.8 trillion (as at mid-2024; approximately US$2.27 trillion).

 All types of companies of various sizes and sectors are listed on the SIX Swiss Exchange.
 The SIX Swiss Exchange does not specialize in, or encourage listings by, particular types of companies.
-However, as mentioned above, it does apply specific admission and maintenance criteria for the listing of real estate companies, investment companies, SPACs, SMEs and collective investment schemes (see section 6 below for more information).
+However, as mentioned above, it does apply specific admission and maintenance criteria for the listing of real estate companies, investment companies, SPACs, SMEs and collective investment schemes (see the section entitled Specific situations).
 Furthermore, the SIX Swiss Exchange is well known for its biotech and life sciences market.

 The relevant regulatory bodies for a listing on the SIX Swiss Exchange are SIX Exchange Regulation as the licensed Swiss review body (or any other Swiss review body licensed to approve prospectuses) and the Regulatory Board, which resolves upon the approval of the listing application.
 No additional approval from the Swiss Financial Market Supervisory Authority FINMA is required.